To improve your health and wellness, you need to add fitness to your routine. Start doing it with these 3 steps.

 - Was she laughing at me or what?!?

 Yes, I’m guilty of that.

-Maybe you are reading this right now and you are having the exact same thoughts I had back then.
+Maybe you are reading this right now, and you are having the same thoughts I had back then.

-Besides, with all the (mis)information out there, it seems that unless you’re practicing a certain sport, weight loss is all that is to Fitness.
+Besides, with all the (mis)information out there, it seems that unless you’re practicing a specific sport, weight loss is all that is to Fitness.

 If you check my posts about weight loss, you’ll see there’s a lot more in training your Body than getting rid of the extra pounds.